Universe of Energy: Primeval diorama

 At the conclusion of the film, the curtain rises to reveal the primeval diorama.
-The entire seating area moves into the diorama where it then breaks apart into six multi-passenger vehicles that takes guests on a seven-minute journey through the diorama, which is populated by numerous audio-animatronic dinosaurs including an Edaphosaurus, two Arthropleura fighting and a family of Brontosaurus in a swamp (one of whom sneezes water from its nose onto guests), a Stegosaurus fighting an Allosaurus on an overhead cliff, several Trachodon bathing beneath a waterfall, a number of Ornithomimus drinking from a pond (one of whom splashes water at guests), an Audio-Animatronic Ellen standing near a tidal pool fighting off an Elasmosaurus with a tree branch, and numerous Pteranodon perched around an erupting volcano.
+The entire seating area moves into the diorama where it then separates into six multi-passenger vehicles that takes guests on a seven-minute journey through the diorama, which is populated by numerous audio-animatronic dinosaurs including two Edaphosaurus, two Arthropleura fighting and a family of Brontosaurus in a swamp (one of whom sneezes water from its nose onto guests), a Stegosaurus fighting an Allosaurus on an overhead cliff, three Trachodon bathing beneath a waterfall, a number of Ornithomimus drinking from a pond (one of whom splashes water at guests), an Audio-Animatronic Ellen standing near a tidal pool fighting off an Elasmosaurus with a tree branch, and several Pteranodon perched around an erupting volcano.
 After November 2014, the Audio-Animatronic figure of Ellen fighting off the Elasmosaurus with a tree branch stopped working and was removed.
 It was replaced with a group of smaller Pteranodons.

 Theatre II film

 Leaving the diorama, the vehicles enter a second theatre where they reassemble back into their original theatre seating formation.
 After listening to a brief prehistoric broadcast from KNRG News Radio (which featured the voices of Willard Scott and Chris Berman), guests view a fourteen-minute live-action film on three giant wrap around screens in which Bill Nye takes Ellen on an in-depth look at various current and future energy resources across the United States.
 (Actor Michael Richards makes a brief cameo as a caveman).
 Ellen uses her new knowledge about energy upon returning to the Jeopardy!
 Studio.
 The game continues as a Double Jeopardy! round.
-Albert Einstein receives a light bulb and exits the game.
+Albert Einstein receives a light bulb and exits the game as he has no money at the end of the round, while Ellen and Judy are tied at $17,800.

 Theatre I finale

-When the vehicles return to Theater I and rotate back to their starting position, guests view a final three-minute scene in which the ladies compete the last Jeopardy! round.
-Ellen becomes the Jeopardy! champion with a score of $35,600.
+When the vehicles return to Theater I and rotate back to their starting position, guests view a final three-minute scene in which the ladies compete in the Final Jeopardy! round.
+Asked what type of energy will never run out, Judy erroneously claims that no energy will never run out, while Ellen correctly responds that brain power will never run out.
+Since both had bet everything, Judy ends up with $0, while Ellen becomes the Jeopardy! champion with a score of $35,600.
 Bill Nye and the studio employees have a party with her while balloons and confetti fall down.
 Ellen then finishes her story and tells guests to look out for the dinosaur.
 As she says goodbye to the guests, a dinosaur roar can be heard and the ride concludes.

 Closure of the attraction

-The ride's last day of operation was on August 13, 2017; the ride then closed August 13.
+The ride's last day of operation was on August 13, 2017.
+Ironically, on the very last ride of the attraction, one of the ride vehicles ran out of battery mid-ride.